Keats/tera/docs/content/docs/_index.md

 #### int
 Converts a value into an integer.
 The `default` argument can be used to specify the value to return on error, and the `base` argument can be used to specify how to interpret the number.
 Bases of 2, 8, and 16 understand the prefix 0b, 0o, 0x, respectively.

+#### float
+Converts a value into a float.
+The `default` argument can be used to specify the value to return on error.

 #### json_encode
 Transforms any value into a JSON representation.
 This filter is better used together with `safe` or when automatic escape is disabled.